demian91/Simple-P4runtime-Controller/README.md

                         BMv2 JSON file from p4c

 ```
-At the start of the connection the controller installs a 3 rules, forwarding the packets to the CPU port.
-Furthermore, it listens to PacketIn messages and outputs them to the port 3.
+At the start of the connection, the controller installs three rules, forwarding the packets to the CPU port.
+Furthermore, it listens to PacketIn messages and outputs them to port 3.

-##Packet-In messages
+### Packet-In messages
-To the beginning of each packet in message a special header, containing te ingress port is appended.
-These values transalates to the metadata values at the controller.
+At the beginning of each packet_in message, a special header containing the ingress port is appended—these values translate to the controller's metadata values.

 ```bash
  @controller_header("packet_in")